 Image by Will Perez Ronderos

 Argentine-Australian baritone José Carbó is one of the most exciting operatic artists of his generation.
 Consistently praised for his smooth, rich, powerful voice, thrilling top notes and magnetic stage presence, José has performed in the leading houses of the world including Teatro alla Scala, Teatro Real Madrid, Los Angeles Opera, Teatro dell’Opera di Roma, Seattle Opera and Opera Australia.
-2020 engagements include a return to his signature role of Germont La traviata* for Opera Australia, a return to his critically acclaimed Scarpia Tosca* and a Recital for Opera Queensland, Alfio/Tonio Cavalleria Rusticana & Pagliacci for Festival Opera New Zealand and Don Alfonso Così fan tutte* for West Australian Opera.
+Recent engagements include Germont La traviata on Sydney Harbour for Opera Australia, a critically acclaimed Scarpia Tosca for Opera Queensland and Alfio/Tonio Cavalleria Rusticana & Pagliacci for Festival Opera New Zealand.

 His triumphant Verdi debut in 2013 as Renato in Un ballo in maschera at Opera Australia described by the Sydney Morning Herald as “an object lesson in Verdi singing” led to further important Verdi role debuts including the title role in Rigoletto, Rodrigo in Don Carlo and one of his now-signature roles; Germont La traviata, earning him the reputation of “Australia’s leading Verdi lyric baritone” (Limelight Magazine).